LuckySikolia/FCC-FrontEnd/README.md

 #project fifteen: City Skyline
 this project taught me how to use css variables

-#projerct sixteen: Building a magazine
+#project sixteen: Building a magazine
 this project taught me how to use css grids to control the columns of the webpage design.

+#project seventeen: Certificate Project
+this project requires i build a landing page to market a product